coderisetechnologiesinc/jmeter-test/README.md

 4. **Add Your JMeter Test Plan**
    Replace the default test plan with your own:
-   - Rename or replace your `.jmx` file as:
+   - Dont Rename only replace your `.jmx` file code in:
      ```
      practice-test.jmx
      ```